vjoel/tupelo/README.md

 Transactions do have an advantage over using take/write to lock/unlock tuples: there is no possibility of deadlock.
 See [example/deadlock.rb](example/deadlock.rb) and [example/parallel.rb](example/parallel.rb).

 Another advantage of tranactions is that it is possible to guarantee continuous existence of a time-series of tuples.
 For example, suppose that tuples matching `{step: Numeric}` indicate the progress of some activity.
-With transactions, you can guarantee that there is exactly one matching tuple at any time.
-So any client which reads this template will find a match without blocking.
+With transactions, you can guarantee that there is exactly one matching tuple at any time, and that no client ever sees in intermediate or inconsistent state of the counter:

+    transaction do
+      step = take(step: nil)["step"]
+      write step: step + 1
+    end

+Any client which reads this template will find a (unique) match without blocking.

 Another use of transactions: forcing a retry when something changes: